e-valuation/EvaP/README.md

 To stop EvaP or the background services, press `Ctrl-C`.
 To exit the development shell, press `Ctrl-D` or type `exit`.

-Inside the development shell, you can use `clean-setup` to remove persistent state (database, node modules, localsettings).
-Afterwards, `nix run .#services-full` will recreate a default development environment.
+Inside the development shell, after quitting the background services, you can run the command `clean-setup` to remove persistent state (database, node modules, localsettings).
+Afterwards, `nix run .#services-full` will recreate a default development environment on startup.

 ## Contributing